 Completing Program in the Current Term

-In the final term of study, a student who needs fewer than 12 credits (undergraduate students) or fewer than the normative full time credit load (graduate students) to graduate, may be considered to be maintaining status.
-An academic dean or program advisor must send an email to the IS Advisor stating that s/he is registered for all coursework needed to complete the degree in the current term.
+In the final term of study, a student who needs fewer than 12 credits (undergraduate students) or fewer than the normative full-time credit load (graduate students) to graduate, may be considered to be maintaining status.
+An academic dean or program advisor must send an email to the IS Advisor stating that the student is registered for all coursework needed to complete the degree in the current term.

 Comprehensive Examinations in Course of Program